scottgl9/ios_ssl_proxy/docs/backupUUID.md

 # the backup UUID is derrived from the keybag UUID

+# The private framework MobileBackup seems to be where the backupUUID is generated.
+Either in the MBBackup class,
+# or in the MBManager class.

 Note that when I search the root filesystem on the iPhone for the backupDeviceUUID, it appears to be stored here:
 Binary file /User/Library/Caches/com.apple.Preferences/Cache.db-wal matches